Senate Committee on the Economic Status of the Faculty SCESF

 SCESF performs the bulk of its work annually during the fall semester using data provided via the Provost by the Office of Institutional Research and Analysis.

-- Address systemic racism and other forms of inequity by assessing and evaluating ways to change University structures, practices, and biases at the University, school, departmental, and individual levels.
-Examples include eligibility for leadership roles, differential standards for faculty evaluation based on race, color, religion, sex, national origin, age, disability, or genetic information,, department-level voting privileges, biases implicit in quantitative methods for evaluating faculty, evaluation of effectiveness of campus mental health and wellness programs.
+- (Overarching charge) Address systemic racism and other forms of inequity by assessing and evaluating ways to change University structures, practices, and biases at the University, school, departmental, and individual levels.
+Examples include eligibility for leadership roles; differential standards for faculty evaluation and compensation based on race, color, religion, sex, national origin, age, disability, department-level voting privileges; biases implicit in quantitative methods for evaluating faculty; and evaluation of effectiveness of campus mental health and wellness programs.

-- Provide a rationale for accessing data from the Office of Institutional Research and Analysis to permit an encompassing review of compensation issues, including for under-represented minorities and patterns by school.
+- Develop an operational definition for “total compensation” for the purpose of the committee’s analysis, and request data from the Office of Institutional Research and Analysis to permit an encompassing review of total compensation issues, including differential patterns for under-represented minorities, for schools, and for other inequities.